Damai Secondary School: History

 DMSS was established in 1994.
 The school has been expanded several times.
 In 2000, the National Education corner was added.
 Between 2002 and 2004 the school was upgraded under the PRIME programme, enlarging and improving the school facilities.

 In 2002 and 2003, DMSS came 49th in Singapore in its express stream results.
 In 2002 it was awarded the People Developer Standard.
 This was renewed in 2005 for another three years.
 Its technical stream was awarded the 30th Singapore NUTMEG Prize.
 This was presented by the managing director, Chang Yeng Yong.

 DMSS has strong emphasis on National Education (NE) and was awarded the Outstanding Development Award NE from 2006-2010.
 Its NE framework includes student leadership development, student-centric processes, NE integrated curriculum & establishing strategic partnerships with the community.
 The school was successful in creating a Borderless Learning environment in 2010 using mobile devices, WiFi & Bluetooth technology.
 The school's inter-disciplinary Project Work is integrated with the use of ICT.
 In 2008, the school introduced the use of mobile learning, using Bluetooth-enabled handphones to engage its lower and upper secondary students.
 The school shared its mobile learning approach at the Int'l Conference on Teaching & Learning with Technology (ICTLT) at Suntec City.
+Damai Secondary currently utilises iPad 10th Generations as part of the National Digital Literacy Programme.